OneOfEleven/uv-k5-firmware-custom/README.md

 ENABLE_FREQ_SEARCH_LNA           := 0       keep this disabled
 ENABLE_FREQ_SEARCH_TIMEOUT       := 0       timeout if FREQ not found when using F+4 search function
 ENABLE_CODE_SEARCH_TIMEOUT       := 0       timeout if CTCSS/CDCSS not found when using F+* search function
-ENABLE_SCAN_IGNORE_LIST          := 1       ignore selected frequencies when scanning - add freqs to list with short */scan button when scanning, remove freq from list with long press MENU when not scanning
+ENABLE_SCAN_IGNORE_LIST          := 1       ignore selected frequencies when scanning - add freqs to list with short */scan button when freq scanning, remove freq from list with long press MENU when not scanning
 ENABLE_SCAN_RANGES               := 0       adds menu option to auto select frequency scan range/step depending on your initial frequency
 ENABLE_KILL_REVIVE               := 0       include kill and revive code
 ENABLE_AM_FIX                    := 1       dynamically adjust the front end gains when in AM mode to help prevent AM demodulator saturation, ignore the on-screen RSSI level (for now)